 If it's the first time you open Autoscaling tab, you will see the default setup.
 You can change the autoscaling settings to meet your needs related to resource management.

-if you decide to change the autoscaling, start deleting the default configuration on the right.
+if you decide to customize the autoscaling settings, start deleting the default configuration on the right.

 Then continue by specifying your requirements on the left in Users per server field: Specify the maximum number of users that will be allowed to connect to one server.